tochsner/phylorun/README.md

 ### Configuration

-All unknown arguments are directly passed to the engine:
+All unknown arguments are directly passed to the engine (put them at the end of the command):

 ```bash
 phylorun someBeast2Model.xml -resume